 What I carry in it:

-DJI Phantom 4 Drone: This is my new baby, which I nicknamed Johnny 5 (remember Short Circuit?).
-Surprisingly it is very easy to fly and the video/picture quality is superb.
-I love traveling with it and taking aerial shots all over the world.
+DJI Mavic Pro Drone: I used to carry a Phantom 4 Drone, and I still do sometimes, but now I’m mostly carrying the Mavic since it is smaller and easier to travel with.
+These are my new babies, which I nicknamed Johnny 5 (remember Short Circuit?) and Little Johnny 5.
+Surprisingly they are very easy to fly and the video/picture quality is superb.
+I love traveling with them (one at a time, of course) and taking aerial shots all over the world.
 Stepping up my photographic game!

-iPhone 5: I use it to stay on top of my social media, emails, blog, google maps directions, and what not.
+iPhone 11: I use it to stay on top of my social media, emails, blog, google maps directions, and whatnot.
 This is honestly one of my most essential tools since these days I do pretty much everything with my phone.

-LaCie 1TB external Hard Drive: Yup, apparently 2TB are not enough for me.
-I chose LaCie because just like Western Digital, these hard drives are compact, light, resistant, and reliable.
+LaCie 2TB External Hard Drive: Yup, apparently, 2TB is not enough for me.
+I chose LaCie because, just like Seagate, these hard drives are compact, light, resistant, and reliable.

 Kindle E-reader: This has saved me from countless hours of unproductive boredom on trains, planes, and buses… or simply anytime I feel like reading.
 It’s light and slim, so it’s easy to carry.

-Dark Energy Portable Backup Battery: These days the battery life in most devices is pretty slim, or am I just using them too much?
-Anyways, this small battery, about the size of an iPhone 5, can charge your iPhone up to 5 times with one full charge, and charge up to two devices at once.
+Dark Energy Portable Backup Battery: These days, the battery life in most devices is pretty slim, or am I just using them too much?
+Anyways, this small battery, about the size of an iPhone, can charge your iPhone up to 5 times with one full charge and charge up to two devices at once.

 Moo Business Cards: Hey, I have to promote my blog!
 These cards are super cheap for the great quality they have.
 I love them, so I recommend them.